List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-For a laptop of this age, third-party insurance from providers like Jio or Flipkart is generally not worth the premium.
-The cost of coverage often approaches the laptop’s resale value, and claims can be complex for older devices with pre-existing wear.
+For a laptop that’s 2-3 years old, third-party accidental damage insurance from providers like Flipkart or Amazon is generally not worth the premium.
+The cost of coverage often approaches the potential repair cost, and claims can be complex for older devices.

 Pre-Purchase Inspection Checklist